integritee-network/book/src/design.md

 * [substraTEE-node](https://github.com/scs/substraTEE-node): (custom substrate node) A substrate node with a custom runtime module
 * [substraTEE-worker](https://github.com/scs/substraTEE-worker): (client, worker-app, worker-enclave): A SGX-enabled service that performs a confidential state-transition-function

 ### Request Lifetime end-to-end

 ![request-end-to-end](./fig/substraTEE_request_format_end2end.svg)

-## Redundancy (M3-M5)
+## Redundancy (M3 onwards)

 The goal of redundancy is to allow multiple workers to operate on the same state to be resilient against outage of one or more workers.

-The high level architecture of the proposed architecture for M3 and M4 can be seen in the following diagram:
+The high level architecture for M3 and M4 can be seen in the following diagram:

 ![Diagram](./fig/substraTEE-architecture-M4.svg)

 where M3 includes only the *docker image 1* and the *Intel Attestation Service (IAS)* and M4 includes the three *docker images* and the *Intel Attestation Service (IAS)*.